Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack-lab/00-Intro/Readme.md

     ...

-# Module 06.
-Persistence on Azure Stack
+# Persistence on Azure Stack

 Most real-life applications need data storage.
 Azure Stack team actively works on making available the options available on the public cloud, however, there are nuances in a detauched